-The E-Commerce Council of India (TECI) is an industry association of e-commerce marketplaces and digital-first brands in India.
+The E-Business Council of India (TECI) is an industry association of e-Commerce Companies that have forayed into many new and aligned businesses, including digital-first brands, social commerce, fintech, logistics, SME lending, content and much more.
 TECI is a not-for-profit, membership-driven professional organization.

 TECI members, between themselves, account for more than 7.5 Lakh online sellers and service providers.
 Every month, more than 100 million users interact with the online businesses operated by members of TECI.
 More than 30 global and domestic institutional investors have invested more than USD 2.25 Billion in the enterprises founded by TECI members.